-Cons: For those who feel like $0.99 is too much to give for this fantastic app, you can try QxMD which has most of the formulas and is also free.
+Cons: For those who feel like $0.99 is too much to give for this fantastic app, an alternative is QxMD which has tons of formulas and is also free.
 Note that some formulas you should just know off the top of your head because they’re common and not hard to calculate.

 4. Micromedex (9/10)

 EVERY medical student should have a pharm/drug reference book with them at all times!
-Whether that’s a pocket book like Tarascon’s Pharmacopoeia, Drugs and Drugs or an electronic one you can never know too much about the drugs you are prescribing.
-Micromedex is a light, easy to use drug reference that is FREE!
-Even pharmacists use this app.
+Whether it’s a pocket book scuh as Tarascon’s Pharmacopoeia, Drugs and Drugs or an electronic one you can never know too much about the drugs you are prescribing.
+Micromedex is a light, easy to use drug reference.
+Even pharmacists I know use this app.
 However if you want a full powered drug app, Lexi-comp is still the king but comes with a steep price tag ($100+)

-Pros: It’s FREE to download.
-Complete database, able to find both Canadian and US trade names.
+Pros: Complete database, able to find both Canadian and US trade names.
 Has all the indications/contraindications, side effects, pharmacodynamics/kinetics and mechanisms of action that you need.
 They also have a Clinical Teaching section with prescribing pearls of wisdom.

-Cons: Since it’s only a drug reference, it’s hard to skip back and forth between a disease and it’s treatment.
+Cons: Since I last reviewed it, there is now a price associated with it.
+If you have an online subscription it’s free for the app.
+Also it’s only drug reference, so it doesn’t offer any information on diseases.
 The multiple folders can also get a bit tedious, especially if there’s only one word on the next page.
 I think it would be better if they expanded instead of going to a separate screen, making navigation easier.
 Just personal preference.

 Can’t remember what McArdle’s syndrome or a Galeazzi fracture?
 Do you hate remembering names of long gone physicians too?
 Download this free app and look up all those obscure eponyms you don’t know.